 The School of Engineering, founded in 1898, houses six departments, as well as the

-Tufts Gordon Institute for Engineering
+Tufts Gordon Institute and

-The School offers undergraduate and graduate degrees.
+The school offers undergraduate and graduate degrees.
 Undergraduate degrees include several Bachelor

 of Science programs accredited by the Engineering Accreditation Commission of ABET — Biomedical, Chemical, Civil,

 Computer, Electrical, Environmental, and Mechanical Engineering—and a Bachelor of Science program in

 Computer Science accredited by the Computing Accreditation Commission of ABET.
 (For more information

 Additional Bachelor of Science programs are offered including, Engineering

 Graduate degree programs include Master of Science, Master of Engineering, Master of

 Science in Engineering Management, and Doctor of Philosophy degrees.
 The